timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-07-28
+# Today is 2019-07-29

 ## Objectives for the day:

-- Camera with car near the bottom of the screen and smooth on wall contact.
-- Levels levels levels ... more levels.
-- Penalty on cone/box contact.
-- Timer on final boom so the player can witness the boom, vs instant restart.

-### More stetch objective:

-- Get the leaderboard api rate limited
+- Update the Key Performance Indicators.
+- Fix redundant language on squeeze page.
+- Add privacy policy to squeeze page.
+- Very quick "clip-like" explanation and showing of Turbo Boom.
+- Continue mockup of store page content.

 # Purpose

-- Add the ability to compete against others to provide more value for racing against clocks.
+- Make it more likely that Turbo Boom will sell well.